Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

-Make yourself an easy knit dress pattern with pockets that is so simple and easy to sew, comfortable to wear, easily customizable and so versatile!
+Make yourself an easy dress with pockets that is comfortable to wear, easy to customize and so versatile!
 Not to mention cute as a button! !
 This knit dress pattern is so simple and easy to sew!

 Similar posts you might like:

 - Boat neck dress pattern